Mobil: Mobil in Canada

-In April 2017, Loblaw Companies sold its network of 213 gas stations (all of which are attached to its various grocery store locations) to Brookfield Business Partners.
+In April 2017, Loblaw Companies sold its network of 213 gas stations (all of which are attached to its various grocery store locations with the exception of its McKercher Drive and Edinburgh Place location off 8th Street East in Saskatoon, Saskatchewan, which the pumps at that one is operated by a 7-Eleven location that was converted to Mobil in the summer of 2023) to Brookfield Business Partners.
 Brookfield (operating as BG Fuels) announced that it would license the Mobil brand from ExxonMobil for use on these locations, making them a sister to Imperial Oil's network of Esso-branded gas stations in Canada.
 As part of the sale agreement, the Mobil stations continue to offer Loblaw's PC Optimum rewards program (which Esso also joined the following year).

 BG Fuels stated that it would open further Mobil stations beyond the Loblaw properties.
 BG Fuels later merged with Greenergy, and adopted the new brand Waypoint for convenience stores associated with its fuel properties.
+In 2023, Greenergy sold its Canadian retail operations to Global Fuels.

 Mobil Egypt

-In Egypt, ExxonMobil's operations started in 1902, it is known for providing quality lubricants and fuels as well as convenience products.
+In Egypt, ExxonMobil's operations started in 1902, it is known for providing lubricants and fuels as well as convenience products.
 It offers more than 350 service stations, more than 40 Mobil 1 centers and a variety of industrial products, lubrication programs and services.
 Some stations in Cairo, Alexandria and Giza feature On the Run convenience stores.